 Advertisement

-Your baby needs healthy retinas with normal blood supply to see the world around them.
-Retinal blood vessels develop throughout pregnancy but aren’t completely formed until close to birth.
+Your baby needs healthy retinas with proper blood supply to see the world around them.
+Blood vessels in their retinas develop throughout pregnancy.
+But they aren’t completely formed until close to birth.
 As a result, babies born prematurely don’t have fully formed blood vessels in their retinas.
-Those vessels continue to form after birth, but they may develop abnormally.
+Those vessels continue to form after birth.
+But they may develop abnormally.

 Advertisement